+Contributions.
 In this work we consider Internet-based master-worker computations where Malicious, Altruistic and Rational workers co-exist.
 To the best of our knowledge, this is the first work that considers such co-existence in Internet-based master-worker (P2PC) computing.
-Considering all the three types of workers renders a rich combination of gametheoretic and classical distributed computing approaches to the design of mechanisms for reliable Internet-based computing.
-In particular:
+Considering all the three types of workers renders a combination of game-theoretic and classical distributed computing approaches to the design of mechanisms for reliable Internet-based computing.
+In particular the workers do not know the type of other workers, only the probability distribution.
+The rational workers play a game looking for a Nash Equilibrium, while the malicious and altruistic workers have a predefined strategy to cheat or be honest, respectively.
+The master does not participate in the game, it designs the game to be played.

-- A collection of realistic payoff parameters and reward models are identified (Section II) and the above Internet-based master-worker computation problem is formalized as a Bayesian game [20] (Section III).
+• A collection of realistic payoff parameters and reward models are identified (Section 2) and the above Internet-based master-worker computation problem is formalized as a Bayesian game [24] (Section 3).
 There is a probability distribution of workers among the worker types.
-The master and the workers do not know the type of other workers, only the probability distribution.
-The rational workers play a game looking for a NE, while the malicious and altruistic workers have a predefined strategy to cheat or be honest, respectively.
-The master does not participate in the game; it designs the game to be played. - A general voting algorithm that the master runs to implement the abovementioned game is designed (Section III).
-The algorithm is parametrized in terms of a probability of auditing p_A (defined in Section III).
-Under a general type probability distribution, we analyze the master's utility and probability of error (probability of obtaining the incorrect task result) and identify the conditions under which the game has Nash Equilibria. - Based on specific type probability distributions, an algorithmic mechanism in which the master chooses the values of p_A to guarantee a parametrized bound on
+The master and

-- the probability of error is designed (Section IV).
+- We design a general voting algorithm that the master runs to implement the abovementioned game (Section 3).
+The algorithm is parametrized in terms of a probability of auditing p_A (defined in Section 3).
+Under a general type probability distribution, we analyze the master's utility and probability of error (probability of obtaining the incorrect task result) and identify the conditions under which the game has Nash Equilibria. - Based on specific type probability distributions, an algorithmic mechanism in which the master chooses the values of p_A to guarantee a parametrized bound on the probability of error is designed (Section 4).
 Once this is achieved, the master also attempts to maximize its utility.
 Note that the mechanism designed (and its analysis) is general in that reward models can either be fixed exogenously or be chosen by the master.
-It is also shown that this mechanism is the only feasible approach for the master to achieve a given bound on the probability of error. - Finally, under the constrain of the bounded probability of error, it is shown how to maximize the master utility in two realistic scenarios (Section V).
-The first scenario abstracts a system of volunteering computing like SETI, and the second, a company that buys computing cycles from Internet computers and sells them to its customers in the form of a task-computation service.
+It is also shown that this mechanism is the only feasible approach for the master to achieve a given bound on the probability of error. - Finally, under the constrain of the bounded probability of error, it is shown how to maximize the master utility in two realistic scenarios (Section 5).
+The first scenario abstracts a system of volunteering computing like SETI, and the second, a company that buys computing cycles from Internet computers and sells them to its customers in the form of a task-computation service, such as Amazon's Mechanical Turk [4].